MDIL-SNU/SIMPLE-NN/docs/examples/examples.rst

 GDF
 ---
-GDF [#f1]_ is used to reduce the force error for the sparsely sampled atoms.
+GDF [#f1]_ is used to reduce the force errors of the sparsely sampled atoms.
 To use GDF, you need to calculate the :math:`\rho(\mathbf{G})` by adding the following lines to the :gray:`symmetry_function` section in :gray:`input.yaml`.
 SIMPLE-NN supports automatic parameter generation scheme for :math:`\sigma` and :math:`c`.